Why Bhangarh Gets So Quiet in the Evening

 Then they are gone.

 No vendors settling in for the night.
+No nearby neighborhood noise drifting in.
+No traffic hum from an urban edge.

 Just absence.